Karate Mat Thickness vs. Taekwondo, MMA, Judo and Grappling Mats

 Related Product: Martial Arts Karate Mat Premium 1 Inch x 1x1 Meter

 The simple answer is - fall impact.

-Mats for Striking Martial ArtsGenerally, unless you are knocked out, you won't be falling much when participating in Karate or Taekwondo.
+Mats for Striking Martial ArtsGenerally, unless you are knocked out, you won't be falling much when participating in Karate or Taekwondo and sometimes even Hapkido.
 As a rule, thicker mats are designed to absorb more impact from falls and throws.

-Mats for Ground Based Martial ArtsFor martial arts such as BJJ, Judo, Hapkido and Jujitsu, the body-to-floor impact level is significantly increased during the process of throwing and fallings.
+Mats for Ground Based Martial ArtsFor martial arts such as BJJ, Judo and Jujitsu, the body-to-floor impact level is significantly increased during the process of takedowns and throws.
 For that reason, foam flooring designed for these arts can be up to twice the thickness of those intended for striking arts.
 In many cases, studios for the throwing arts will often use landing pads or crash pads during throw training.
 This adds significantly more cushion to the landing process - a helpful tool for beginners just learning to break their falls.

 Martial Arts Puzzle Mat ThicknessesHigh density foam is often the preferred material for martial arts flooring as it provides cushion without losing stability.
 The 1 inch thickness tends to be the crossover point between mats for striking and throwing arts.

-An EVA foam jigsaw puzzle mat between 3/4 inch and 1 inch thick, most high density foam martial arts mats can provide the necessary joint protection for Karate and Taekwondo and are less expensive than the thicker varieties and often offer more stability.
+An EVA foam jigsaw puzzle mat between 3/4 inch and 1 inch thick, can provide the necessary joint protection for Karate and Taekwondo.
+These high density foam martial arts mats and are less expensive than the thicker varieties and often offer more stability.

 Mat MaterialsIt is important that the karate mat and other martial arts flooring be made of closed cell foam which will not absorb moisture - or covered in a high quality vinyl - and is easy to clean and disinfect.
-Most foam martial arts flooring of this kind comes in interlocking, puzzle style tiles.
+Most foam martial arts mats of this kind comes in interlocking, puzzle style tiles.
 They are lightweight, easy to install, and easy to remove.
 Often times they are also reversible.
 Professional dojo puzzle mats will be 1x1 meter in size while the home varieties generally have 2x2 foot dimensions.

 Note: Should an interlocking martial arts mat become damaged at a seam (example: missing a tooth), this tile should be replaced, if the flooring is used for barefoot training.
 Toes can slip into these holes and become trapped during spins.
 This is generally not a concern for permanent installations.
 Traveling martial arts mat systems are more likely to experience this due to treatment during shipping.